-Telix Pharmaceuticals is a commercial-stage biopharmaceutical company focused on the development and commercialisation of diagnostic and therapeutic radiopharmaceuticals.
+Telix Pharmaceuticals is a commercial-stage biopharmaceutical company focused on the development and commercialisation of diagnostic and therapeutic radiopharmaceuticals and associated medical devices.

 With nuclear medicine finally coming of age, Telix’s goal is to harness this momentum for the benefit of patients.
 We are investigating how molecularly targeted radiation (MTR) can support imaging approaches and personalised therapy.

 Telix is headquartered in Melbourne, Australia with international operations in Belgium, Switzerland, Japan and the United States.

 Telix’s core development pipeline is focused on prostate, kidney, brain (glioblastoma), and hematologic cancers.